potestiolab/canvas/README.md

 # 0 - Introduction

 The **CANVAS** model is a novel Multiple-Resolution approach which allows one to model at an atomistic resolution only the precise subset of degrees really  necesssary for the study of a given phenomenon, even when this leads to a boundary between resolutions which falls within a bio-molecule.

 CANVAS is the acronym of **C**oarse-grained **A**nisotropic **N**etwork model for **VA**riable resolution **S**imulation.

-This model enables one to set the level of resolution of the coarse-grained subdomain(s) in a quasi-continuous range, spanning from the all-atom level to a degree o coaresening higher than one bead per amino acid.
-We emphasize that this is the novelty of the method: in paricular, one has an extremely high freedom in the choice of the level of coarse-graining.
-Moreover, the parametrization of interactions on the basis of the model chosen has an automatic construction: they do not require reference simulations, but rather than only the all-atom stucture of bio-molecule.

-The system under examination is the present work for validating the CANVAS model is the **pembrolizumab** antibody and **Adenylate Kinase** protein in acqueous solution.
+The CANVAS strategy leverages the blurred and approximate nature of coarse-grained models to identify effective sites based on a user-provided input, and determines the interactions among them based on the molecule’s structure and all-atom force field, making it unnecessary to run reference simulations.
+This strategy makes the parametrisation of the model practically instantaneous, and allows the modulation of the system’s resolution in a quasi-continuous manner across the structure, from all-atom to (very) coarse-grained.
+Most notably, the interaction between regions of the system at different resolution (including the solvent) is accounted for and straightforward to set up, allowing the seamless implementation in standard MD software packages (e.g. GROMACS or LAMMPS).

+In the current implementation, we performed the choice of employing three levels of resolution:

+* **`all-atom (AT)`**: the highest level of detail, where all the atoms of a given amino acid are retained;

+* **`medium-grained (MG)`**: intermediate level of detail, where only the backbone atoms of an amino acid are retained, i.e. the carbon alpha $CA_{mg}$, the nitrogen $N_{mg}$ of the amino group, the oxygen $O_{mg}$ and the carbon $C_{mg}$ of the carboxyl group.

+* **`coarse-grained (CG)`**: the lowest level of resolution.
+In the applications presented here, only the $C_\alpha$ atoms of each CG residue are kept, dubbed $CA_{cg}$

+The method is presented and validated on two case studies, the enzyme **Adenylate Kinase** and the therapeutic anti- body **Pembrolizumab** in acqueous solution, by comparing results obtained with the CANVAS model against fully atomistic simulations.

 All the details of the work can be found in [REF: Fiorentini, Tarenzi, Potestio]